Professional Practice & Ethics Exam

 Registration and Payment Information

 Pre-registration is a definite requirement.
 All registration fees must be included with the registration form and returned to PEGNL no later than the date specified on the form.
 All taxes are included in costs.
 All fees are tax deductible.
 The examination outline and materials will be provided after pre-registration.
-Examination centers may be arranged in or near your community for candidates outside St. John's.

 The Registration form includes the NPPE Candidate Guide (see below).
 Registrants are expected to read the information contained in the guide and will be asked to acknowledge they have done so as part of the registration process (Appendix Pg 2 of form).